NicoJuicy/LearnML/ml/data_prep.md

 > Regularization is another reason to use feature scaling such as standardization.
 For regularization to work properly, all features must be on comparable scales.

-### How to Choose between Standardization vs Normalization?
+### How to Choose between Standardization vs Normalization

 Data-centric heuristics include the following: